Drake

 It should be noted that these artifacts are a consequence of the mathematical approximations adopted and not a flaw of the original continuum mechanics theory and even much less, a flaw in the physics itself.

-Next topic: Detecting Contact
+Next topic: Modeling Compliant Contact

 Modules